pokeclicker/pokeclicker-wiki/data/Berries/Pinkan.md

 :::

 **Timing Table**
-All planting times refer the "Until Ripe" value of the first berry planted.
+All planting times refer to the "Until Ripe" value of the first Berry planted.
 | Berry                                         | Planting Time | Planting Time (Mulch or Sprayduck)    | Planting Time (Mulch and Sprayduck)   |
 | :---:                                         | :---:         | :---:                                 | :---:                                 |
 | [[File:Watmel.png\|32px]] [[Berries/Watmel]]  | `N/A`         | `N/A`                                 | `N/A`                                 |